StepTen2024/LMNH-agent-dashboard/README.md

 ### LMNH's Workflow

 1. 🚴‍♂️ "LOOK MUM!
 Starting task..."
+(RECEIVED)
-2. 🤔 Thinks about the task using Claude
+2. 🤔 Thinks about the task using Claude (PLANNING)
-3. 📦 Clones the repository
+3. 📦 Clones the repository (CLONING)
 4. 💻 Writes the code (no hands!)
+(CODING)
-5. 🚀 Pushes to GitHub
+5. 🚀 Pushes to GitHub (PUSHING)
 6. ✅ "DONE!
 Did you see that, mum?"
+(COMPLETED)

 ## Logs